History of the Bible Lesson 3

 The Samaritans, centered in their temple at Shechem, and the Sadducees, centered in the national temple in Jerusalem, each recognized only the five books of Moses as authoritative and based their beliefs and practices on Torah in the narrowest sense.

-In Alexandria, the Hellenistic Jew Philo also seemed to focus almost exclusively on the Law of Moses in his extensive writings, although he was aware of the Prophets and other writings.
+In Alexandria, the Hellenistic Jew Philo also seemed to focus almost exclusively on the first five books in his extensive writings, although he was aware of the Prophets and other writings.

 At Qumran, the Essene sect recognized and commented extensively on both the Law and the Prophets but also collected and wrote a number of apocryphal texts of their own.

 The Pharisees seem to have had the most